MicrosoftDocs/power-automate-docs/articles/minit/settings.md

 # Settings overview

-The **Settings** in options allow you to set the general options and default configuration of minit, define the working hours calendar templates, and update the application or license.
+The **Settings** in options allow you to set the general options and default configuration of the Process Mining desktop app, define the working hours calendar templates, and update the application or license.

 ## Set options

-Change various settings in minit.
+Change various settings in the Process Mining desktop app.

 1. On the title bar, select the gear icon > **Options**.